kserve/modelmesh-serving/docs/predictors/run-inference.md

 # Send an inference request to your Predictor

 Currently, only gRPC requests are supported by ModelMesh.
 However, if the `restProxy` is `enabled` in the ModelMesh Serving [config](../configuration) (which it is by default), then REST inference requests are enabled via [KServe V2 REST proxies](https://github.com/kserve/rest-proxy).
 This allows sending requests using the KServe V2 REST Predict Protocol to ModelMesh models.
+However, this proxy does not work in conjunction with custom serving runtimes that expose different gRPC protobuf APIs.

 1. [Inference using gRPC](#inference-using-grpc)
 2. [Inference using REST](#inference-using-rest)